club-eh/ctf-2023-challenges/botanic-market-0/README.md

 <details>
   <summary>Answer summary and flag</summary>

-  There is a double base64 encoded admin cookie that needs to be set to `ZEhKMVpR`, or false in double base64.
+  There is a double base64 encoded admin cookie that needs to be set to `ZEhKMVpR`, or false in double base64 (URL-safe variant).

   clubeh{c00k13_4u7h3n71c4710n_15_n07_54f3_eEr328VD}
 </details>